-As you may know, the industry of affiliate marketing has four basic pillars: the advertisers, the networks, the publishers and the customers.
+As you may know, the affiliate marketing industry has four basic pillars: the advertisers, the networks, the publishers and the customers.
 Although it sounds quite obvious at first glance, the truth is, sometimes in can be confusing over who is who, so let’s break it down.

 Also known as merchants, retailers or brands, the advertisers are the sellers of the products or services.
 They use affiliate marketing to promote their merchandise and create brand awareness.
 This promotion is carried out by publishers that own websites related with the advertiser’s products or services.
 Advertisers can work directly with publishers or do it through a network.

 The networks or affiliate networks are intermediaries between advertisers and publishers.
 Although they might seem unnecessary, networks are usually the key both for advertisers and publishers to easily find themselves.
-Given the amount of websites there are nowadays, it sounds almost impossible for an advertiser to find the correct place to promote its products.
-The networks find suitable websites for the advertisers, and encourage publishers to promote products or services related with their website.
+Given the amount of websites there are nowadays, it can seem almost impossible for an advertiser to find the correct place to promote its products.
+The networks find suitable websites for the advertisers, and encourage publishers to promote products or services related with their website

 Almost any website can become a publisher.
-Publishers create online contents, and provide Internet users with information about any topic of interest.
-Publishers promote advertisers products or services in their own website.
-Although the way publishers benefit from these promotions may vary, the most common way of earning money as a publisher is by commissioning the sales the advertiser’s make through their websites.
+Publishers create online content, and provide users with information about topics of interest.
+Publishers promote advertiser’s products or services on their own website.
+Although the way publishers benefit from these promotions may vary, the most common way of earning money as a publisher is by receiving commission on the sales the advertisers make through their websites.

-Finally, customers are visitors that end up acquiring products or services provided by advertisers, that are being promoted in the publishers websites.
+Finally, customers are visitors that end up buying the products or services provided by advertisers, that are being promoted on the publisher’s website.

 Auto Approval Process